Align-DETR: Enhancing End-to-end Object Detection with Aligned Loss: Experiments

 \subsection{Setup}

-\paragraph{Datasets} We conduct all our experiments on MS-COCO 2017~\cite{coco} Detection Track and report our results with the mean average precision (mAP) metric on the validation dataset. \paragraph{Implementation details} We use DAB-DETR~\cite{dabdetr} and DINO~\cite{dino} as our baseline methods.
-The DAB-DETR baseline employs a standard transformer architecture that takes single-scale features as inputs.
+\textbf{Datasets.} We conduct all our experiments on MS-COCO 2017~\cite{coco} Detection Track and report our results with the mean average precision metric on the validation dataset.

+\textbf{Implementation details.} We use DINO~\cite{dino} as the baseline method, along with their default hyper-parameter settings.
 The DINO baseline adopts deformable-transformer~\cite{deformabledetr} and multi-scale features as inputs.
-Our hyperparameters are set as $k=3$, $\alpha=0.25$, and $\tau=1.5$.
-To optimize the models, we set the initial learning rate to $1 \times 10^{-4}$ and decay it by multiplying $0.1$ for backbone learning.
-We use AdamW with $1 \times 10^{-4}$ weight decay as the optimizer and set 16 as batch size for all our experiments.
-To build our code, we use the open-source library detrex~\cite{detrex}, along with their other default hyper-parameter settings.
+For the hyper-parameters introduced in Align-DETR, we set $k=4$, $\alpha=0.25$, and $\tau=1.5$.
+To ensure a fair comparison with recent methods~\cite{hu2024dac,dino, liu2023stable}, we train \methodname for 1$\times$ and 2$\times$ schedules.
+We implement our methods with the help of open-source library detrex~\cite{detrex}.
+To optimize the model, we set the initial learning rate to $1 \times 10^{-4}$ and decay it by multiplying $0.1$ for backbone learning.
+We use AdamW~\cite{loshchilov2018decoupled} as the optimizer with $1 \times 10^{-4}$ weight decay and set batch size to 16 for all our experiments.

-To ensure a fair comparison, we separate single-scale methods and multi-scale methods for different groups.
-For comparing with single-scale DETR-variants, we train the \methodname~based on DAB-DETR~\cite{dabdetr} by 50 epochs and decay the learning rate by multiplying 0.1 at the 40th epoch.
-For comparison with multi-scale object detectors, we train \methodname~based on DINO~\cite{dino} for 1x and 2x schedules.